sola-st/CMI-Finder/README.md

  pip install .
  ```
 ## Usage
+After setting up your environement whether in Docker image or by installing the python package, make sure you are inside the folder CMI-Finder when executing the following commands.

+For each component of CMI-Finder, we give the available command to call that component.
 ### **Data collection**
 In this step cmi-finder either scrapes randomly a configurable number of repositories or it clones a list of repositories given by the user.